xiaochenyubaby/gitskills/readme.txt

-Creating a new branch is quik.
+Creating a new branch is quik AND simple.